Over the most recent 4 weeks in Christchurch 86% of property investors found a tenant with 4 weeks of vacancy or less.

 Sometimes, you'll get no vacancy at all.

-One tenant moved out.
-And a new tenant moved in the same (or next) day.
+That happens if one tenant moves out, and a new tenant moves in the same (or next) day.

 In the past, I've always said to allow 2 weeks of vacancy per year.
 This is a fair assumption for a city like Christchurch.